PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 #### DSCResources

-This folder contains the actual resources in this resource module.
+This folder contains the actual resource(s) in this resource module.

 #### Modules